If you are looking for a fabulous 10-day Italy itinerary, you are in the right place!

 Planning Your 10 Days In Italy Itinerary

-If you have extra time, I would definitely recommend adding in some of Italy’s off the beaten track destinations like Castelluccio or Matera to your Italy vacation.
+If you have extra time, I recommend adding some of Italy’s off-the-beaten-track destinations, like Castelluccio or Matera, to your Italy vacation.

-Of course, you can also go your own way and plan a completely different Italy itinerary if you choose to do so.
+Of course, you can also go your own way and plan a completely different Italian itinerary if you choose to do so.
 The options are endless when planning your trip to Italy!

 We have visited Italy several times.
 Somehow I keep convincing Marty to go back and add it to every trip we take to Europe.
 I wonder if he has noticed yet?!

-No matter what you choose to do, once you have decided on the best 10 day Italy itinerary for you then be sure you do your research on the area to ensure that you get to see and do all that you are hoping for.
+No matter what you choose, once you have decided on the best 10-day Italy itinerary for you, then be sure to research the area to ensure that you get to see and do all that you are hoping for.

-Use the large towns that we mention in this Italy itinerary to make your home base from, but definitely take time to see the small towns in Europe as well.
+Use the large towns we mention in this Italy itinerary to make your home base, but take time to see the small towns in Europe.